 - Add in the cranberries, and mix until combined.

-- Turn the scone dough out onto a floured surface, and pat into a 1” thick circle.
-Cut the dough into 8 triangles.
+Turn the scone dough out onto a floured surface, and pat into a 1” thick circle.
+Cut the dough into 8 triangles with a sharp knife.

 - Place the scones on your baking tray, spacing them evenly apart.